[UPDATED: August 2021]

 💗 I AM telling you this because I firmly believe that KNOWLEDGE IS POWER.
 And that a functional and integrative medicine approach to the pandemic is essential. 💗

 By reading this article, you’re already well on your way to supporting your family through the pandemic!
-But if you want even more information, listen to my my free Masterclass: A Holistic Pediatrician’s Guide to the Pandemic with actionable and practical information to get started on your family’s immune support regimen today.
-And for even more in-depth information as we re-enter society, join me in my online program, Integrative & Functional Medicine Strategies for the Pandemic, where I teach you everything I know as a holistic pediatrician and mama who’s had 2 kids recover beautifully from COVID-19, so you can:
+If you want even more in-depth information and support, join me in my online program, Integrative & Functional Medicine Strategies for the Pandemic, with live Zoom updates with me continuing through the end of 2021 when you enroll in the VIP option – where I teach you everything I know as a holistic pediatrician and mama who’s had 2 kids recover beautifully from COVID-19, so you can:

 💥I’m here to support you and your family.